jimbojw/karmarank/content/03-origin-story.md

 All of that was constrained by a simple deadline: "In time for that HQ meeting, two weeks from now."

 In that moment, my entire understanding of "value" in that context snapped into focus.
-My personal value system—maintainable code, generality, elegance—was a **proxy**.
+My personal value system—maintainable code, generality, elegance—was a **proxy**, and a bad one at that.
 The institution's value system, at least for this project, was:

 > **Do I have success stories I can say out loud to high-status people, on this date?**